SamanthaGuillemette/SOEN390/README.md

 # COVID-19 Tracking App

 This project is a part of SOEN 390 - Software Engineering Team Design Project - at Concordia University.
 The project aims to build a system that could facilitate the tracking of COVID-19 patients' status in Canada.
-In addtion, the system also allow healthcare professionals to give advice to patients regarding the status of their symptoms.
+In addition, the system also allow healthcare professionals to give advice to patients regarding the status of their symptoms.

 <br />